 Special Events Trading Licence

-Please note that the final date for accepting Special Event Casual Trading Application Forms for St. Patrick's Day is Fridau, February 15th 2019 at 4pm.
+Please note that the final date for accepting Special Event Casual Trading Application forms for Rod Stewart is Friday, 26th April 2019 at 5pm.

 Applications will not be accepted after this date.

 Street Trading Legislation

 Casual Trading is regulated by the Casual Trading Act 1995, as amended, together with Cork City Council’s Casual Trading Byelaws.
 It is an offence under this Act to trade without a valid casual trading licence.
 Casual Trading is divided into Designated Area trading and Special Event trading.

 Casual Trading Licences are also issued for special events in the city, where an individual wishes to sell goods in the vicinity of an event for the day or days the event is taking place e.g. GAA matches, St Patrick’s Day parade etc. The number of pitches is often limited, due to Gardaí requirements, safety requirements and/or space restrictions.
 Traders are advised to apply a minimum of 4 weeks in advance of an event, using the Special Event Casual Trading Licence Application Form (CT2).
 You are advised to contact the Property Department office in advance of submitting your application form to check if casual trading licences are being issued for the particular event.

 Cork City Council also organises specialist festival markets which take place in conjunction with festivals being held in the city e.g. Christmas, St Patrick’s Day, etc. Such markets are usually confined to food traders only, but can sometimes include craft or other stalls.
 If you wish to register your interest in applying for these markets, please complete the Festivals Application Form (CT3) – your details will be kept on file for future markets.
 Festival Market Managers/Organisers are required to complete Application Form (CT4).